 Back To Top

 To support the effective implementation of the ICAO USOAP Continuous Monitoring Approach (CMA), ICAO has developed computer-based training (CBT) to allow States to train their staff and become familiar with the CMA activities.
-This training will also effectively prepare technical experts/inspectors during preperation for ICVMs and Audits and for States' day-to-day safety oversight activites related to USOAP audit areas.
+This training will also effectively prepare technical experts/inspectors during preparation for ICVMs and Audits and for States' day-to-day safety oversight activities related to USOAP audit areas.